GiacomoMazza/L-Systems/README.md

 # L-Systems
 L-Systems made in Unity- Standalone application.

+This project can be built into a standalone Windows application.
+Hopefully this will be of help in understanding how L-Systems can be made in Unity and C# particularly.

+The code can be improved in several ways.
+Its architecture is not the best, and the case-specific methods can be improved by changing them with for loops.
+Its performance can also be improved by changing the 3D generation system by using Unity's GUI features.
+This would make the solution an in-editor one only.

+//Info for usage.
 This project and all of its files are property of Giacomo Mazza only.
 This project can be used in a non-commercial way when properly attributed as written below:

 //L-System solution made by Giacomo Mazza --- 2019/2020 --- postagiacomo@gmail.com